inabikarilibrary/inalib/inapedia/players/japanese/rai.md

 # Rai

-Rai is a Japanese player, maining Nomash.
+Rai is a Japanese :jp: player, maining Nomash.

 ## Achievements